 Has investor sentiment swung too much from euphoria to excessive caution?

-Investors would have been puzzled by the frequent filings on the SGX website of buying of stock by insiders at Samudera and Uni-Asia in recent months (more on this later), which raises the possibility that their stock valuations are at least reasonable, or even cheap, in the face of a drop in profitability in the near term.
+Investors would have been puzzled by the frequent filings on the SGX website of buying of stock by insiders at Samudera and Uni-Asia in recent months (more on this later).

 According to Bloomberg, the trailing PE ratios are:

 |• Samudera: 1.54 PE

 (market cap: S$566m, 1H2022 net profit: US$172 m).

 (market cap: S$85m, 1H2022 net profit: US$16.5 m).

 In addition, check out an article published in The Straits Times today (8 Sept) featuring Samudera.
 When asked if the container shipping market had peaked, CEO Bani Mulia said that even if that was the case, this was a peak which would remain in place for a while.

 Translated: He was saying shipping prices have risen and sort of plateaued, not dropped dramatically.

 He explained: "There is a huge supply-demand imbalance which won't disappear over the next 12 months" (see graphic below), and in the small containership space that Samudera operates there is little threat of an influx of new vessels:

 CEO Bani Mulia has bought 152,700 shares of Samudera since end-May 2022, coughing up S$149,000 in aggregate (average 97.5 cents a share).